 To configure the filtering server as a network bridge, follow the steps required by your Linux distribution.
-To run Flow Filter in this mode, set the Inbound Interface to the bridged interface, usually br0.
+To run Flow Filter in this mode, set the Inbound Interface to the bridged interface, usually br0

-- Inline monitoring Flow Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.
+- O Inline monitoring Flow Filter runs on a server that resides in the main data path, configured as an OSI Layer 3 router or as a network bridge.
 Direct filtering is disabled, but Flow Filter can still generate filtering rules that improve the visibility of attacks, which can be applied to other in-line appliances or firewalls.
-To run Flow Filter in this mode, set the parameters like in the Inline filtering mode. - Layer2/3 Out-of-line filtering To run Flow Filter in this mode, set the Traffic Diversion parameter to a BGP Connector configured to reroute traffic.
-Other parameters must be set as in the Inline filtering mode. - Out-of-line monitoring Flow Filter runs on a server that receives a copy of packets from a network TAP or a mirroring port.
-Direct filtering is not possible, but Flow Filter is still able to generate filtering rules that improve the visibility of attacks, which can be applied to other in-line appliances or firewalls.
-To run the Flow Filter in this mode, set the Inbound Interface to be the same as the Sniffing Interface configured in the Packet Sensor. - Filtering Interface Select where to apply filtering rules: - None Flow Filter does not apply filtering rules directly. - o Inbound Flow Filter applies filtering rules on the inbound Interface. - Outbound Flow Filter applies filtering rules on the outbound interface. - Traffic Diversion Provides a selection of BGP Connectors that may be used for traffic diversion.
+To run Flow Filter in this mode, set the parameters like in the Inline filtering mode - Layer2/3 Out-of-line filtering To run Flow Filter in this mode, set the Traffic Diversion parameter to a BGP Connector configured to reroute traffic.
+Other parameters must be set as in the Inline filtering mode - Out-of-line monitoring Flow Filter runs on a server that doesn't do packet processing and filtering.
+Flow Filter receives flows from the Flow Sensor via the Console, so is still able to generate filtering rules that improve the visibility of attacks, which can be applied to other in-line appliances, firewalls or BGP FlowSpec-enabled devices - Filtering Interface Select where to apply filtering rules: - None Flow Filter does not apply filtering rules directly - o Inbound Flow Filter applies filtering rules on the inbound Interface - Outbound Flow Filter applies filtering rules on the outbound interface - Traffic Diversion Provides a selection of BGP Connectors that may be used for traffic diversion.
 If the server is deployed in-line, or if you do not plan to use traffic diversion, leave the field set to "None".

 When a BGP Connector is selected, the Flow Filter sends a BGP routing update that makes the server next hop for the attacked IP address.
 When the attack ends, the Flow Filter automatically withdraws the BGP announcement and the traffic towards the IP address is routed normally.
-Make sure that the Sensor that detected the attack is still able to capture traffic rerouted to the Flow Filter.
+Make sure that the Sensor that detected the attack is still able to capture traffic rerouted to the Flow Filter

 - Inbound Interface Enter the interface that receives traffic to your network.
-For VLAN-specific monitoring, use the vconfig command to define VLAN interfaces. - Outbound Interface The cleaned traffic is sent to a downstream router through the outbound interface, which should hold the route to the default gateway.
-For GRE / IP over IP tunneling, configure virtual network interfaces with the ip command, part of the iproute2 package. - Software Firewall Select the software firewall policy applied when the Flow Filter generates a filtering rule.
+For VLAN-specific monitoring, use the vconfig command to define VLAN interfaces - Outbound Interface The cleaned traffic is sent to a downstream router through the outbound interface, which should hold the route to the default gateway.
+For GRE / IP over IP tunneling, configure virtual network interfaces with the ip command, part of the iproute2 package - Software Firewall Select the software firewall policy applied when the Flow Filter generates a filtering rule.